API

 What data sources back the responses?

-NPPES (HHS National Plan and Provider Enumeration System), state dental boards (41 states + DC enriched), CMS Medicare Part B billing data, NPDB malpractice and adverse-action data, OIG LEIE federal exclusion list, and 49 state Medicaid fee schedules.
+NPPES (HHS National Plan and Provider Enumeration System), state dental boards (42 states + DC enriched), CMS Medicare Part B billing data, NPDB malpractice and adverse-action data, OIG LEIE federal exclusion list, and Medicaid fee schedules for all 50 states + DC.
 Every response carries a meta.source_attribution array listing the tables touched and their last refresh dates.

 What is the citation envelope?